 The 2020 study found that “sulfated rutin (flavonoid derivative) was shown to block the entry of human immunodeficiency virus (HIV)-1.”
 The researchers concluded that “sulfated rutin could drastically inhibit HIV-1 infection.”

 Moreover, they found that “flavonoids were reported to inhibit assembly and release of HIV and influenza A virus, respectively.”

 The researchers from this study found that “tea catechins (flavonoids) were also reported to inhibit the influenza A virus by binding to the hemagglutinins and restricted virus adsorption, preventing the penetration of the virus into the cells.”

 Moreover, another flavonoid derivitave, quercetins, were “found to inhibit the initial stage of viral replication of the influenza A virus, evident by a decrease in mRNA synthesis of the virus.”

-Another group of flavonoids, viz. methoxyflavone, isoscutellarein, and 8-methoxy-isoscutellarein, were reported to inhibit early replication of influenza A virus by reduction of sialidase activity, inhibition of lysosomal fusion and RNA polymerase activity."
+A group of flavonoids was also reported to "inhibit early replication of influenza A virus by reduction of sialidase activity, inhibition of lysosomal fusion and RNA polymerase activity."

 4. Herpes and Ebola